 - Doorways for Women and Families in Northern Virginia

-- Carpenter's Shelter in Northern Virginia
+- Community Residences, Inc. in Chantilly Carpenter’s Shelter in Northern Virginia

 - Help and Emergency Response, Inc.(HER) in Portsmouth and Chesapeake

 - Habitat for Humanity chapters in Danville-Pittsylvania County, Eastern Shore, Farmville, Lancaster/Northumberland, Metro Richmond, New Kent County, Northern VA, Tri-Cities, South Hampton Roads and Hanover County